CLCStriders/striders/_posts/2011-05-22-tewkesbury-half-marathon-22-may-2011.md

 ---
 </p>

 Eight CLC striders travelled to Tewkesbury to compete in the half marathon.
-Although the windy conditions made the course a tough one, there were plenty of PB&#8217;s and prizes to celebrate.
+Although the windy conditions made the course a tough one, there were plenty of PB's and prizes to celebrate.

 The first Strider to cross the line was Jamie Paterson.
 Jamie maintained a blistering pace setting himself up for a new PB time of 1:25:04 (gun time) and 28th place overall.
 John Bird followed, with a fast paced finish, setting another PB time of 1:29:58 (61st place).